A brief overview of the sock matching problem: Introduction

 \section{Introduction}

 In simple terms, what is understood under The Sock Matching Problem \cite{GJRW} is the following procedure.
-Out of the laundry pile that contains exactly n different pairs of socks socks are being drawn randomly, one at a time (so that in the end all the $2n$ socks would get matched).
+Out of the laundry pile that contains exactly n different pairs of socks socks are being drawn randomly, one at a time (so that in the end all the $2n$ socks get matched).
 In each move one tries to find the adequate pair among the drawn socks, in case it had already been obtained in the process.
-Furthermore, each of the two options: drawing a match to some sock or drawing a sock that has no match as of yet matches a single move, either one unit up or one unit to the right, on a Dyck path (a path in an $n$x$n$ grid starting from the lower left corner $(0,0)$ and ending in the upper right corner $(n,n)$ using merely moves up and to the right without ever crossing the diagonal, see Fig. 1a) - this particular model of the Dick paths was used in \cite{GJRW}).
+Furthermore, each of the two options: drawing a match for some sock or drawing a sock that has no match as of yet matches a single move, either one unit up or one unit to the right, on a Dyck path (a path in an $n \times n$ grid starting from the lower left corner $(0,0)$ and ending in the upper right corner $(n,n)$ using merely moves up and to the right without ever crossing the diagonal, see Fig. 1a) - this particular model of the Dick paths was used in \cite{GJRW}).

-It is a well known fact indeed that the number of all the Dick paths of order $n$ is equivalent to the $n^{th}$ Catalan number $\ds C_n = \frac{1}{n+1} {2n \choose n}$ (see \cite{S1}) .
+It is a well known fact indeed that the number of all the Dick paths of order $n$ is equivalent to the $n^{th}$ Catalan number $\ds C_n = \frac{1}{n+1} {2n \choose n}$ (see \cite{S1}).

 Let us now formulate our Sock Matching Problem in somewhat mathematically stricter terms.
 In fact, let us focus upon the total number of ways, labeled by $B_{n,k}$, to get at least $k$ unmatched socks at least once during the matching process.
-Considering the aforementioned interpretation of our problem using Dick paths, it is our task to determine which ones out of these $C_n$ possibilities are those that present the paths which hit or pass above the line $y=x+k$.
+Considering the aforementioned interpretation of our problem that relies on the use of Dick paths, it is our task to determine which ones out of these $C_n$ possibilities are those that present the paths which hit or pass above the line $y=x+k$.

 Admittedly there is a wide range of interpretations of the Catalan numbers $C_n$.
 However, it is that which allows various authors to opt themselves for the most suitable one.
 Here, we make use of the following terminology from \cite{S1,S2}: